Session 1

 6 F 20.4 28.1

-# the $ operator to access columns
+# the $ operator to select values in a column

 Weights$Mouse